2/13/2025

 Operator

 Thank you.
 Ladies and gentlemen, we will now begin the question and answer session.
-If you would like to ask a question, please press star and 1 on your telephone keypad.
+If you would like to ask a question, please press star and one on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
-You may press star and 2 if you would like to remove your question from the queue.
+You may press star and two if you would like to remove your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-Ladies and gentlemen, we request you to restrict to one question per participant.
-The first question comes from the line of John Hecht from Jeffreys.
+Ladies and gentlemen, We request you to restrict to one question per participant.
+The first question comes from the line of John Hecht from Jefferies.
 Please go ahead.

 speaker